 As we all know, Ubuntu just launched Beta version of Ubuntu 22.04 version with a lot of new features.
-So is installing new software like Visual Studio Code any different from old versions?
-This tutorial will show you several ways to install Visual Studio Code on Ubuntu 22.04.
+So is installing new software like VSCode any different from old versions?
+This tutorial will show you several ways to install Visual Studio Code in Ubuntu 22.04.

 - Operating system: Ubuntu 22.04.